xBLACKICEx/rustowl/README.md

     - You can install `rustup` from [this link](https://rustup.rs/).
     - You need to set up the `PATH` environment variable.
 To do this, follow the instructions provided by the `rustup` installer.
 For example, in bash, run `export PATH=$HOME/.cargo/bin:$PATH`.

-RustOwl has been tested on macOS Sequoia 15.2 on arm64 architecture with `rustup` 1.27.1.
+RustOwl has been tested on macOS Sequoia 15.3.2 on arm64 architecture with `rustup` 1.28.1.
 We have not tested the installation of dependencies from other package repositories, such as Homebrew.
 You may need to uninstall any Rust-related packages installed through those repositories first.
 Other dependencies are locked in the configuration files and will be installed automatically.

-We have also tested this on Ubuntu 25.04 on arm64 architecture with `rustup` 1.27.1.
+We have also tested this on Ubuntu 25.04 on arm64 architecture.
 Additional dependencies may be required.
 We have confirmed that running `apt install build-essential` is necessary on a freshly installed Ubuntu for linking.